gomex/gomex.me/content/post/deploy_ruby_heroku.md

 +++

 ## TL;DR
 I need to deploy a ruby+node application as a docker image on Heroku, but I won't use Heroku cli do build it.
-This document is about how to test, build tag and deploy the docker image on a Heroku application according to the best practices.
+This document is about how to develop, test, build tag and deploy the docker image on a Heroku application according to the best practices.

+I will split this article in some parts.
+I will explain in details in this "part 1" my first delivery to development phase only.

 ## Attention
 It is storytelling!
 If you copy and past some codes, without reading the context it won't work properly on your environment.